lsst-sitcom/sitcomtn-162/index.md

 The catalog is first cut to galaxies less than 0.1 degree away from the BCG to focus on galaxies that are more likely to be cluster members.
 The red sequence cluster members are identified in a line of objects with relatively consistent color across a range of magnitudes, with the line being more apparent in the smaller sample of galaxies.
 This line of galaxies is highlighted with orange points, with the upper and lower limits shown in red.
 The same visual inspection is done again for the larger sample of galaxies, those within 0.5 degrees of the BCG.

 RS galaxies are selected if they satisfy one of the two requirements in all 3 color-magnitude diagrams: the data point falls within the range identified during visual inspection, **or** the 2-$\sigma$ error bars for the color measurement intersect the RS range.
 The error bar requirement is meant to capture potential RS galaxies that may fall out of the selection region due to noisy measurements, particularly at the fainter end.
-The RS identification is then also limited to galaxies with `wmom_band_mag_r` < 24.
+The RS identification is then also limited to galaxies with `gauss_band_mag_r` < 24.
 While RS galaxies may be fainter than this, it becomes more difficult to distinguish between RS and background galaxies.
 Since unsheared foreground galaxies will dilute the signal, but not bias it, a small contamination is allowed to keep the many source galaxies that may otherwise be cut.
-Any remaining bright galaxies (those with `wmom_band_mag_i` < 20) are removed below as described in the selection cut section.
+Any remaining bright galaxies (those with `gauss_band_mag_i` < 20) are removed below as described in the selection cut section.

 Once the RS galaxies are identified, they are removed from the sample of galaxies within 0.5 degrees of the BCG, which the becomes the sample that goes on the further selection cuts.